10 daysActivity Level

 Pyramids of Giza

 Explore the ultimate Egyptian icons, the Pyramids of Giza.
-The 450-foot-high Great Pyramid—the only remaining “wonder” of the Seven Wonders of the Ancient World—was built nearly 4,000 years ago.
+The 450-foot Great Pyramid — the only remaining “wonder” of the Seven Wonders of the Ancient World — was built nearly 4,000 years ago.
 Its 2.5 million limestone blocks, each weighing 2.6 tons, were moved across the desert and assembled to create this vast burial monument.
-Enter the pyramid itself, follow its narrow passageways, and make the nerve-wracking ascent into its chamber.
+If you’re brave enough, crawl into the pyramid itself, follow its winding passageways and make the nerve-wracking ascent into its chamber — you’ll have a great story to tell friends back home!

 Visit a traditional Nubian Village and visit the home of a local family to learn about their way of life.